-The work is likely to be undertaken by South Devon Railway Engineering and it’s estimated that the trailing truck axle will be sent down to the SDRE in late 2020.
+It is estimated that the trailing truck axle will be machined by a contractor off site in early 2021.
 This is where we need your help we are fundraising to help cover as much as the cost as possible with the target being set at £3,500.

 Work on 35011 will now be directed to the restoration of the chassis, trailing truck and the front bogie and further fund-raising campaigns will be launched in due course.